SeungHuLee/UniRx/README.md

 Rx solves this "async blues" anti-pattern from happening.
 Rx is a library for composing async and event-based programs using observable collections and LINQ-style query operators.

-The game loop (every Update, OnCollisionEnter, etc), sensor data (Kinect, Leap Motion, VR Input, etc.) are considered as events.
+- Game Loop (every Update, OnCollisionEnter, etc),
+- Sensor data (Kinect, Leap Motion, VR Input, etc.) are considered as events.
 Rx represents events as reactive sequences which are both easily composable and support time-based operations by using LINQ query operators.

 Unity is generally single threaded but UniRx facilitates multithreading for joins, cancels, accessing GameObjects, etc.

 UniRx helps UI programming with uGUI.
-All UI events (clicked, valuechanged, etc) can be converted to UniRx event streams.
+All UI events can be converted to UniRx event streams.

 Please see UniTask for lightweight, powerful async/await integration with Unity.
 [Cysharp/UniTask](https://github.com/Cysharp/UniTask).